5E7EN/SongWut/README.md

 ## Mermaid Flowchart

-For A2P 10DLC applications, the flowchart is as follows:
+For A2P 10DLC applications, the Asterisk dailplan flowchart is as follows:

 ```mermaid
 graph TD